jnywong/jupyterhub-cost-monitoring/README.md

 2. Create a feature branch.
 3. Submit a pull request.

+For details on how to set up a local development environment, please refer to [`CONTRIUBUTING.md`](CONTRIBUTING.md)).

 ## License

 This project is licensed under the [BSD 3-Clause License](LICENSE).